U.S. Steel

 The incidents occurred at the coke production facility in Pittsburgh.
 Some of the workers had to remove packing material with asbestos.
 Others were ordered to burn and remove a piece of rotted pipe that contained asbestos.
 OSHA fined U.S. Steel $170,000 for these violations.[2]

-U.S. Steel also faces several lawsuits over asbestos.
-In 2004, it reported around 500 active asbestos lawsuits and thousands of plaintiffs.
-Most of these involve the companies ships and steel mill employees.[3]
+In 2004, U.S. Steel reported around 500 active asbestos lawsuits and thousands of plaintiffs.
+Most of these involve the company’s ships and steel mill employees.[3]

 What Can I Do if I Worked at U.S. Steel?

-If you worked at U.S. Steel, it’s worthwhile talking to an asbestos lawyer, especially if you have symptoms or a diagnosis of an asbestos illness.
+If you worked at U.S. Steel, contact an asbestos lawyer, especially if you have symptoms or a diagnosis of an asbestos illness.
 There are legal actions available to you that may provide compensation.

 Asbestos lawyers are skilled in determining where and how you were exposed.
 They can find out if U.S. Steel caused your exposure or if the culprit is another manufacturer of materials you used on the job.
 They may be able to help you make a claim for compensation through an asbestos trust or file a lawsuit.